lhumphries16/instagram_clone/README.md

 # Instagram-Clone

 <h3>Objective:</h3>
-<div>Full-stack clone of Instagram's native application using React Native, Redux, Firebase Authentication, and Firestore, and Expo.</div>
+<div>Full-stack clone of Instagram's native application using React Native, Redux, Firebase Authentication, and Firestore, and Expo.
+Original project used Firebase V8 but I am using the new and more efficient modular Web SDK.
+It's a bit of a hurdle but it helps engage me to learn the SDK that much better.</div>

 <h3>Inspiration:</h3>
 <a href="https://www.youtube.com/watch?v=1hPgQWbWmEk&t=3843s&ab_channel=freeCodeCamp.org">freecodecamp.org</a>